-The town has a deep history centered around the workings of the men and women who developed the pearling industry, starting with the harvesting of oysters for mother of pearl in the 1880s to the large present-day cultured pearl farming enterprises.
+The town has a deep history centred around the workings of the men and women who developed the pearling industry, starting with the harvesting of oysters for mother of pearl in the 1880s to the large present-day cultured pearl farming enterprises.

-A newly constructed sheltered rest-point along the town road being spruced up, with interesting shadows when viewed at noon.
+A newly constructed sheltered rest-point along the town road is being spruced up, with interesting shadows when viewed at noon.

 A flash of red in the hot fiery afternoon before we settled for lunch.
-We chose to photograph this bus-stop for its instagrammable feel, ambience and location.
+We chose to photograph this bus stop for its instagrammable feel, ambience and location.
 As Broome vehicles are generally silver or white, I had to wait patiently for almost 30min for a red car to pass by for punchier colour.

 A Walk Down History @ Streeter’s Jetty